oreinecke/couchgis/README.md

 _"So, shouldn't I do this in Quantum GIS?
 It sure runs way faster there!!"_ - Well, yes, and no. My spatial filter runs within the CouchJS query server and is outperformed easily by any compiled version thereof.
-However, it is not nearly as painful to use as in Quantum GIS: you don't have to split _one layer_ into _two layers_, and you don't have to store the result in _yet another_ shapefile, and if you've made a mistake, you don't have to _navigate through the same menu again, and set up a dialog exactly as you did before_.
+However, it is not nearly as painful to use as in Quantum GIS: You don't have to split _one layer_ into _two layers_, and you don't have to store the result in _yet another_ shapefile, and if you've made a mistake, you don't have to _navigate through the same menu again, and set up a dialog exactly as you did before_.
 So it